Chronology of Published, Presented, and Exhibited Work

 "Angels of Memory Guard the City in Freefall: Some Meditations on Architecture and Urbanism."
 Keynote speech for the Dissertation Colloquium, Temple Hoyne Buell Center for the Study of American Architecture, Columbia University, March 2017.

 "Urban Data Streams: Selections from the Façade Project."
-Photographs.
-Domus (Mar 2017).
+Photographs featured in Domus (Mar 2017).

 "Creative Approaches to Public Space."
 In Yvonne Franz and Christiane Hintermann, eds., Understanding Public Spaces (University of Vienna Press, 2017).